marioungui/PHP-Component-Spider/README.md

 - Brand Carousel [-cbrand-carousel]

+- Text Search [-cword]

 *There could be some issues with the related Products and Articles and further testing is coming to refine the filter.*

+*If a Text search is selected, make sure you alzo init the -w variable, for example: if you are searching for the word "Nestlé" the command will be -wNestlé*

 ## Setup